bfloydd/EU-Cookies-Law-Compliance/README.md

 # EU Cookies Law Compliance
-A simple third part javascripts loader for the EU Cookies law with no dependencies.
+A simple third part javascripts loader for the EU Cookies law with no dependencies ([online demo](http://sandbox.cara-tm.com/clients/cookies-law/)).

 What this simple script is doing?